FluxAugur/git-hooks/README.md

 **Windows:**

-Same as above, except you have to run everything with 'githook.sh' instead of 'githook'.
+Same as above, except you have to run everything with `githook.sh` instead of `githook`.

 Creating hooks